dbvora03/Iris/README.md

 ## How we built it
 We split our projects into four parts: UX/UI design, frontend, backend api, and machine learning model.
 Through git workflow, we were able to delegate tasks and modularize our project to guarantee smooth collaboration.

 Starting with the UX/UI section of the project.
-We used a number of tools such as Figma for prototyping, Bootstrap for design components, and Google maps API for maps.
+We used a number of tools such as Figma for prototyping, Bootstrap and Material UI for design components, and Google maps API for maps.
 Our goal was to make a modern, clean, and user-friendly user interface.

 Moving onto the frontend, we used React to create a light and efficient framework that made it very easy to handle state, routing, and creating dynamic pages.